landed78/landed78.github.io/about.md

 permalink: /about/
 ---

-AI integrator and strategyzer.
+Tony Lan - AI integrator and Strategyzer.

+Hands-on, self-starter, going above and beyond.

 ### About Me
-Hands-on, self-starter, going above and beyond.

 Growing up, I have always been curious about alot of things and building things from scratch (aka reverse engineering).
 I grew up in the 90s learning to program in Visual basic, self-taught web development and photoshop and was great at drawing and electronics.